top of page

 You could try tractor driving at Farm Adventure Yorkshire or take the kids to the small theme park Lightwater Valley.

-But the best thing to do by far, is to grab your walking shoes or your bike and get out into the stunning Dales.
+But the best thing to do by far, is to grab your walking shoes, or your bike, and get out into the stunning Dales.
 You'll never be disappointed.

 Photographs: ©Julie White unless noted otherwise